jeannefukumaru/multilingual-bert-as-service/README.md

 [WIP] 09 Dec 2019

+[WIP]
 # Multilingual-Bert-as-a-service
-### Quick start
+### Demo
-1. Create a virtual python environment with virtualenv
+1. Create a virtual python environment with virtualenv `virtualenv env`
-`virtualenv env`
-2. Activate the virtual environment
+2. Activate the virtual environment and install the required dependencies `source env/bin/activate`
-`source env/bin/activate`
+`pip install -r requirements.txt`
 3. Run `python mbert_server/server_controller.py` to set up the MBert server.
 This will set up each component of the server architecture in their correct order (ventilator, worker, sink).
 3. Run `python mbert_client/mbert_client.py` to activate the client that feeds sentences to the service.
 4. Wait for the sink to collect results!